HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

                   - here we can  create an instance with more/less/same  compute as  before with the  same file  directories as your instance
                   - steps will be the same as creating an instance

+- Notes on How to Upload/Download any File
+  - Option 1 - Using SSH/Web Browser client
+    - Top right corner of window has a "Gear" icon with a Upload and Download file option
+    - To download specify your path and file you wish to download: for example:
+      - ("/home/yourUserName/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt")
+    - To upload:
+      - select 'Upload file' and select the file you wish to upload to the current working directory

+  - Option 2 - Using gcloud from you local command-line console to simulate an SCP (secure copy) command

+    gcloud compute scp yourLocalFile.txt <instance-name>:/home/yourUserName/yourRemoteFileCopy.txt